 - W-2s for students and/or parent(s); (this is only required if the student or parent DID NOT file a tax return)

 Submit all required documents by September 1st to avoid having federal aid removed from your award package.

 - Will Verification affect my award?

-Award packages are based on a need-analysis for the student from the EFC calculation.
-If the FAFSA information is totally accurate, the Award will not change.
+If the information initially provided on the FAFSA is deemed accurate, the award will not change.
 If corrections need to be made, awards may be adjusted as a result.
-No Federal Aid can be processed until the Verification is complete.
+Please note that no federal aid can be processed until verification is complete.